-The Honors Program is an opportunity for students who have shown potential for superior academic performance and who desire a highly engaging experience as an undergraduate.
-After admission to the university, all students who received a score of 2070 or above on the math, writing and critical reading sections of the SAT or a 33 composite score on the ACT are encouraged to apply.
-Honors program candidates also must have a weighted academic high school grade point average of 4.0 or higher, as computed by the Office of Admissions.
+The Honors Program is an invitation-only program for students who have shown potential for superior academic performance.
+After admission to the university, invitations are sent to all students who received a score of 1400 or above on the math and critical reading sections of the SAT or a 33 composite score on the ACT.
+Honors program candidates also must have an academic high school grade point average of 4.0 or higher, as computed by the university.

-Honors program students are eligible for special honors classes, housing in the Honors Residential College at Hume Hall and participation in honors program student organizations.
+Honors program students are eligible for special honors classes and housing in the Honors Residential College at Hume Hall.

-After reaching upper-division status, students work within their major to graduate with magna cum laude or summa cum laude recognition.
-Typically this requires the completion of a research or other appropriate project and a specific GPA, as established by the college of the major.
+After reaching upper division status, students work within their major to graduate with magna cum laude or summa cum laude recognition.
+Typically this requires the completion a research or other appropriate project and a specific GPA, as established by the college of the major.